Read this article in our brand new Speed Reading Mode

 Although everyone claims to have a hazy idea of what marketing means, most of their assertions are false:

-- Marketing isn’t a waste of time or money.
+Marketing isn’t a waste of time or money.
 You have to be a real cynic to believe marketing has no place in business.
 Those who fail to see ROI in their marketing campaigns simply aren’t going about things in the right way.
-Marketing takes dedication and direction and we ensure your business has bucketfuls of both.
+Creating a marketing strategy takes dedication and direction and we ensure your business has bucketfuls of both.

 Marketing guru, Seth Godin, summarises it all a little more poetically: